Code-Institute-Submissions/Pink-Floyd/README.md

 * I used google dev tools heavily to get the sign-up jumbotron to align properly on all screens.
 I had to play about with it in phone view to get the right "display" field to make it align properly.

+* I used the <a href="https://www.bootstrapcdn.com/">Bootstrap</a> library a lot for guidance on grid settings, using offsets properly for the home page and buttons.